Get Ready for the Big Paint Job: Preparation and Cleanup Tips

 Assess the Space and Gather Supplies

-You'll want plenty of supplies on hand.
-Buy quality paint in the sheen and color you want, plus primer for bare walls.
-Get brushes, rollers, painter's tape, trays, and extension handles.
-Have cleaning supplies like tack cloths, mineral spirits, and paint thinner along with rags, sponges, and buckets.
+Stock up on quality paint in your chosen color and sheen, along with primer for bare surfaces.
+You’ll also need brushes, rollers, painter’s tape, trays, extension poles, and cleaning supplies like tack cloths, mineral spirits, and rags.

-Work systematically by painting the ceiling first, then walls.
-Do corners and edges with a brush, then roll large, open areas.
-Apply at least two coats, waiting for each to dry as directed.
+Work systematically: start with the ceiling, then walls, cutting in edges with a brush before rolling large areas.
+Apply at least two coats, letting each one dry as directed.

-Clean as you go to avoid messes.
-Wipe drips and spills immediately.
-Rinse brushes and rollers in the appropriate solvent and wrap them in plastic between uses.
-Empty trays and replace drop cloths as needed.
+Clean as you go—wipe up drips right away, rinse brushes and rollers in the proper solvent, and keep tools wrapped between uses.
+Replace trays and adjust drop cloths as needed.

 Protect Surfaces and Furniture

-Write the color name and number on the paint can lids and sides so you know exactly which color is in each can.
+Write the color name and number on the lids and sides of each can so you never mix them up.

 Remove Outlets and Switch Plates